THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 The Standards of Your Industry

 Warning labels have different standards, depending on the industry.
 Some industries will have specific standards that you have to follow.
-For example, the candle manufacturing industry requires that you have a warning label and educate customers further on properly burning a candle.
+For example, the candle manufacturing industry requires you to have a warning label and educate customers on properly burning a candle.

-It may sound like overkill, but they require specific things for certain industries.
-Check the rules of your industry to make sure that you don’t have to make special instructions.
+It may sound overkill, but certain industries require specific things.
+Check the rules of your industry to ensure you don’t have to make special instructions.

 Each Label Needs Its Own Set of Colors and Symbols

-The danger each product potentially poses will vary, so you want each label to have a custom label with links on it.
-In some cases, you have to plan for extreme exposure to the sun or laminate the warning label.
+The danger each product potentially poses will vary, so you want each label to have a custom label with links.
+Sometimes, you have to plan for extreme exposure to the sun or laminate the warning label.
 This depends on several factors.
 Labels may not work every time, but you protect yourself from liability.

-Warning labels can protect your customers from harm, and they could save a life in some cases.
+Warning labels can protect your customers from harm and save a life in some cases.
 That is what makes them so important.
-Warning labels can also protect you from dangers that you may not have thought of.
+Warning labels can also protect you from dangers you may not have considered.
 Some people ignore warning labels, but from a legal standpoint, you can only do so much.
 If someone gets hurt using your product after ignoring the warning label, it’s not your fault.

 Leave a Reply